lansalot/FreeRTK/PiConfiguration.md

 If you have a 16gb memory card, then you'll be looking for that sort of size in Etcher.
 If you've a 32gb card, then you're looking for something in that amount.

+---

 I can't stress this enough - **proceed at your own risk here and ensure you are looking at the right device**!

+---

-Also, if you usually have a USB drive plugged in, of any kind, **UNPLUG IT WHILE YOU DO THIS**!
+Also, if you usually have a USB drive plugged in, and if you aren't confident you've identified the right device, **UNPLUG IT WHILE YOU DO THIS**!

 On my PC, I first did this **without** the memory card installed, and this is what Etcher showed me.
 It wouldn't let me select a target, and that's correct.